farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 Overcome to surmount obstacles with your skills.

 Every character will face untold challenges in the course of the story.
-The <a id="_idTextAnchor010"></a>**overcome** action is how they face and surmount those obstacles.
+The **overcome** action is how they face and surmount those obstacles.

 A character good at Athletics can climb over walls and race through crowded streets.
 A detective with high Investigate can piece together clues others have missed.
 Someone skilled in Rapport will find it easier to avoid a fight in a hostile bar.